ScrappyXII/HealthCatalyst/README.md

 ### Simulating Slow Searches

 To simulate a slow search, please use Google Chrome.
-* With the HealthCatalyst project running, open Chrome and go localhost:5000
+* With the HealthCatalyst project running, open Chrome to the Health Catalyst People Search site (for example: localhost:5000 on Mac; use the URL relevant to your development envionment)
 * Open the Developer Tools in Chrome (for example, via View -> Developer -> Developer Tools)
 * Go to the Network tab in the Chrome Developer Tools, and change the Throttling option from Online to a slower option, try a Search and see how the UI handles delay
 * Go to the Network tab in the Chrome Developer Tools, and change the Throttling option from Online to the Offline option, try a Search and see how UI handles no connection